mikeattara/mikeattara/README.md

 - 🔭  I’m currently working on building the next generation of *African Developers* through the [Google Africa Developer Scholarship](https://gads.andela.com) Program and [FOSUniverse](https://fosuniverse.org).

-- 🌱  I’m currently learning about `design and architecture`, and `cloud technologies`
+- 🌱  I’m currently learning about `software design and architecture`, and `cloud technologies` best practices.

 - 👯  I’m looking to an awesome team to build products with delightful user experiences